-• CLAYground, Centre for Live Art Yorkshire, Leeds, 2024 (collaborative peformance)
+• CLAYground, Centre for Live Art Yorkshire, Leeds, 2024 (collaborative peformance with Meg Erridge)

-• Resonate Bodies, Fusion Arts, Oxford, 2023 (collaborative performance)
+• Resonate Bodies, Fusion Arts, Oxford, 2023 (collaborative performance with Meg Erridge)

 • Ruskin 2023, Ruskin School of Art, 2023 (degree show)